and-kal/second-brain/content/tech/Wordpress.md

 # ACF fields in REST API

-ACF is another popular Wordpress plugin for adding custom fields to WP posts and pages (you can add a short summary, social links etc. etc. for example).
+ACF is another popular WordPress plugin for adding custom fields to WP posts and pages (you can add a short summary, social links etc. etc. for example).
 These fields are also not included in the standard WP REST API, even if in the ACF settings you activate `Show In REST API` in the respective field group (even though [according to the ACF documentation](https://www.advancedcustomfields.com/resources/wp-rest-api-integration/) it should).

 Again, you can add a simple snippet to the `functions.php` file in order to retrieve the acf fields, too: